Monday - Friday8:00 a.m. - 5:00 p.m.

 1711 A & B Sheridan Blvd Edgewater, CO 80214303-271-5780

-The typical ISDS consists of a septic tank and absorption bed (sometimes called the leaching field or Soil Treatment Area- STA).
+The typical OWTS consists of a septic tank and absorption bed (sometimes called the leaching field or Soil Treatment Area- STA).
 The septic tank is usually made of concrete or other durable materials.
 Most tanks will have a capacity of 1,000 gallons or more and will be divided into two compartments.
 Sewage (or effluent) from the dwelling flows through a building sewer and enters the first compartment of the tank.
 Here, bacterial decomposition occurs and materials which cannot be digested settle to the bottom as sludge or float to the top to form a scum layer.

 The remaining liquid then flows into the second compartment of the tank through a series of baffles, where additional treatment occurs.
 Although most tanks are non-mechanical, some will have a motor or aerator which agitates the sewage, and are referred to as Higher Level Treatment (HLT) Systems.
 These mechanisms are an integral part of the tank and should not be removed or disconnected as this may seriously affect the operation of the system.
 See HLT Systems and Operating Permits.